hyhugh/BIRQCP/README.md

     cmake -DCMAKE_TOOLCHAIN_FILE=../kernel/gcc.cmake -G Ninja -DTUTORIAL_DIR=BIRQCP -DTUT_BOARD=zynq7000 -DAARCH32=TRUE ..
     ```

     You possibly want to run the third command multiple times since SELFOUR-1951 is still a thing.
-Just in case the project is not corerctly confiured, you could get strange errors like capdl loader is complaining about insufficient empty slots.
+When the project is not corerctly confiured, you could get strange errors like the real roottask capdl loader complaining about insufficient empty slots.

-    finally you build the project using `ninja` then you can run the demo using `./simulate` in the build directory
+    Finally you build the project using `ninja` then you can run the demo using `./simulate` in the build directory.

 #### Demo program structure